 That may sound tricky, but is actually pretty simple on most websites.
 (Follow this Facebook pixel set-up guide, or this one, or just Google for a video tutorial if you’re not sure how to do it!)

-You also want to make sure you’ve set up Standard Event tracking with your Facebook Pixel.
+You also want to make sure you’ve set up and prioritised Standard Event tracking within your Facebook ad account.